 III.
 Plugins That Are Important To Specific Types of websites – This category includes plugins that are essential to specific types of websites.
-It totally depends on the nature of website you run.
+It depends on the nature of the website you run.
 For instance, Live Chat Plugins are important for a customer service website.

 As you may have guessed, it’s not possible to cover all the functions and plugins in each category.
 Therefore, we’ll be looking more importantly at categories I and II, as they are more general and commonly used by most websites.